digikar99/dense-arrays/README.md

 - trivial-form-type: For form-type, there is a full dependency on [compiler-macros](https://github.com/Bike/compiler-macro)

-> `dense-arrays+static-vectors` system is currently "especially unstable" because we might move towards abstracting its functionality to provide more interchangeable backends.

 # Exported Symbols as of this commit

 - dense-arrays: